stmorare/DHCP-and-DNS-Server-Configuration/README.md

-# DNS and DHCP Configuration Project
+# DNS and DHCP Configuration

 ## Overview
 This project configures DHCP and DNS services on DC-00 to automate IP address assignment and provide name resolution for the `mydomain.local` domain.